Book Review: The Lives of Older Lesbians: Sexuality, Identity & the Life Course

 The author of this hardback book suggests that older lesbians enter a kind of cultural Bermuda Triangle into which they disappear without trace.

 She conducted a worldwide survey of more than 300 lesbians aged 60-90, and interviewed them face to face, to document their lives and experiences.
 The survey posed interesting questions about the disclosure of their sexual orientation in the past and today.

 The author, meanwhile, provides texture to the participants’ lives by discussing the variety of older lesbians’ domestic and personal relationships.

-Older lesbians trusted friends more than family, and health professionals were trusted at a similar level to neighbours: approximately one third had come out to professionals providing care.
+Older lesbians tend to trust friends more than family, and health workers to a similar degree as neighbours; about one third of the participants had come out to professionals providing care.

-While the book is not specifically aimed at nursing professionals, it provides an engaging read; I would urge nurses in gerontology to dip into its pages for a fascinating and unique account of the lives of this hidden group of women.
+While the book is not specifically aimed at nurses, it provides an engaging read, I would urge specialists in gerontology to dip into its...

 Want to read more?

 Save over 50% on your first three months: